vd Brink Home Automations

 Add recipes

-When you access your local Mealie website, you’re in read-only modus.
-Click in the right top corner to login with the default credentials changeme@email.com / MyPassword
+When you access your local Mealie website, you’re in read-only mode.
+Click in the top right corner to log in with the default credentials changeme@email.com / MyPassword

-Click in the left menu on the plus button to add meals manually or import them from a website.
-Not all recipe websites provide their data in a correct way so Mealie can import the complete online recipe in the Mealie template style, then you need to copy-paste it yourself.
+Click the plus button in the left menu to add meals manually or import them from a website.
+Not all recipe websites provide their data in a way that Mealie can fully import, so sometimes you need to copy-paste the recipe yourself.

 Dashboard integration